 Thanks F100, you my ride or die shorty for lyfe.

-I like this photo cause as photographers I think we all seek to be agents of change.
+I like this photo because as photographers I think we all seek to be agents of change.
 We are all looking for our little voice in the big swamp with the hope that maybe you could make some sort of lasting difference to the bigger picture.
-This was from one of the first stories I shot where I felt like I was participating in cause much greater then myself.
+This was from one of the first stories I shot where I felt like I was participating in cause much greater than myself.
 It was a conservation story about Big Lonely Doug who has become a symbol of forest conservation.
 He stands completely alone in 20 hectares of clear cut and slash and is part of the 1% of old growth Douglas Fir left standing in British Columbia.
-Its sad and beautiful and poignant…I hope.
+It’s sad and beautiful and poignant…I hope.

 2023 Booooooom Photo Awards

 Calling all photographers!
 The Booooooom Photo Awards are back and open for submissions!Learn more